Locorotondo italy town center

 How to get to Locorotondo?

-Car rental options in the area are available in all major towns and several providers serve the area including international names such as Avis and Hertz.
+Car rental is available in all major towns and several providers serve the area, including international names such as Avis and Hertz.

 What is special about Locorotondo?